Resources for noise control activities

 Anti-Noise Poster Contest Guidelines

-“International Noise Awareness Day is scheduled for April 29.
-The commemoration services to educate the general public about the hazardous impact of noise on hearing and health.
+“International Noise Awareness Day is right around the corner.
+The commemoration serves to educate the general public about the hazardous impact of noise on hearing and health.
 With the increased use of earbuds and headphones, as well as the general increase in noise in our environment, our youth is particularly vulnerable to noise-induced hearing loss.

 Who is Eligible .
 The contest is open to all students in grades Kindergarten through 12th grade.